The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: The case , new difficulties when and technical aspects of their resolution

 This is not so in the case $g >0$.
 In this case, unlike in the case $g\equiv 0,$ two $C^{2}$ pieces of the limit $n$-varifold may intersect tangentially along a set (the coincidence set) of finite, positive $(n-1)$-dimensional measure (consider for instance two touching unit cylinders in Euclidean space).
 Because of this possibility stability of the embedded part alone cannot be expected to yield any useful regularity estimates for the $C^{2}$ quasi-embedded part.
 (A coincidence set of positive $(n-1)$-dimensional measure, or even infinite $(n-2)$-dimensional measure for that matter, is too large to be removable for the (intrinsic) stability inequality on the embedded part.)
 Stability of the quasi-embedded part as an immersion, which would imply the intrinsic stability inequality on the quasi-embedded part, would suffice in the present context, but this does not follow from the ambient stability inequality (i.e.\ inequality (\ref{var-stability-reg}) below, which is implied by stability of $(u_{\e_{j}})$) eventhough the latter holds on the quasi-embedded part.
 (A $C^{1}$ function on a quasi-embedded hypersurface is not necessarily the restriction to the hypersurface of an ambient $C^{1}$ function.)
 The question then is which alternative stability condition, valid across the coincidence set, would suffice.

 As we identify in the present work, of crucial significance is the fact that it suffices to have an ``ambient Schoen inequality'' on the quasi-embedded part.
 This is of course fully consistent with the case $g \equiv 0$.
 In that case the quasi-embedded part is the embedded part, and the (stronger) intrinsic Schoen inequality (\cite[Lemma 1]{SS}) on the embedded part is valid and is implied by the intrinsic stability inequality.
-This implication is the extent to which the intrinsic stability plays a role in the proof of the main estimate in \cite[Theorem 1]{SS}, and the application of \cite[Theorem 1]{SS} is the way the stability condition enters the proof in \cite{Wic}.
+This implication is the extent to which the intrinsic stability plays a role in the proof of the main estimate in \cite[Theorem 1]{SS}, and the application of \cite[Theorem 1]{SS} is primarily the way the stability condition enters the proof in \cite{Wic}.
 In the present case of $g >0$ we do not have an intrinsic Schoen inequality on the quasi-embedded part, but instead we obtain its ambient analogue where any ambient test function and its ambient gradient take the place of the intrinsic test function and its intrinsic gradient.
 This ambient Schoen inequality is obtained \textit{directly from the stability of the Allen--Cahn critical points $u_{\e}$}.
 For the Euclidean ambient space (and for $g\equiv 0$), the derivation of this inequality was carried out by Tonegawa in \cite{Ton}.
 We here (in Lemma~\ref{Schoen-Tonegawa} below) generalise this to Riemannian manifolds (and to $g\not \equiv 0$).
 (This generalisation turns out to be somewhat subtle and require a careful choice of coordinates; we provide a full account of it in Lemma~\ref{Schoen-Tonegawa}.)

-In \cite{BW2} a ``non-variational'' version of our regularity theory (namely, \cite[Theorem~9.1 and Theorem~5.1]{BW2}) is established taking this Schoen--Tonegawa inequality as the stability assumption on the quasi-embedded region.
+In \cite{BW2} a ``non-variational'' version of our regularity theory (namely, \cite[Theorem~9.1 and Theorem~5.1]{BW2}, also recalled in Section~\ref{nonvar-regularity} below) is established taking this Schoen--Tonegawa inequality as the stability assumption on the quasi-embedded region.
 With these results from \cite{BW2} in hand, as well as extensions of some of the arguments in \cite[Section 7]{BW1} to account for the presence of both minimal and PMC parts, in Sections~\ref{higher-reg} and~\ref{limit-reg-proof} below we complete the proof of Theorem~\ref{thm:AC-regularity}.